Raymi306/python-tutorial-codeblocks/markdown/10_first_steps.md

 ```

 This is boring because it doesn't do anything.
-It returns what we typed in to it, but nothing happens!
+It returns what we typed in to it, and in the interpreter, it will print that return value out for you.
+However, this doesn't let us manipulate it in any way.
 What we need is a way to store that information for later, so that we can manipulate it in some other way.